UmaDeviPalaparthy/Python_DataMining_WebScraping/Assignment1.md

 11. Now repeat item 9, but proceed with the manual merge (editing B.py).
 All implemented methods are needed.
 Explain your procedure.
 ```
-Since its aborted earlier I merged again so that conflicts will show up.
+Since its aborted earlier I merged again so that conflicts will show up using the command -$ git merge math
 After the conflicts showed up, I decided which file's content to keep in file.
 I decided to keep both the files content.
 So I removed (<<<<<<< HEAD, =======, >>>>>>> math) and followed the following steps.